How Amazon Automation Can Help You Grow Your Business

 Now that you know why marketplace sellers should automate their business, let’s take a look at how to do it.

-As one of the most advanced fulfillment operations in the world, FBA handles picking, packing and shipping your online orders.
+As one of the most advanced order fulfillment operations in the world, Amazon FBA is sort of a done-for-you service that handles picking, packing and shipping your online orders.
 They also offer customer service for these products so you don’t have to, including the handling of all returns.

 - Shipping of individual orders so you don’t have to worry about shipping cutoffs or late shipments